-Sound financial management / economy27
+Sound financial management / economy (Article XX):

-For each selected item, the auditor verifies that the price paid for the goods/services does not represent expenditure that has been incurred excessively or recklessly28, e.g. if the beneficiary is using business class flights for the project whereas its normal policy is for employees to fly economy.
+For each selected item, the auditor verifies that the price paid for the goods/services does not represent expenditure that has been incurred excessively or recklessly, e.g. if the beneficiary is using business class flights for the project whereas its normal policy is for employees to fly economy.